Farama-Foundation/Gymnasium/CONTRIBUTING.md

 **Note:** you may have to run `pre-commit run --all-files` manually a couple of times to make it pass when you commit, as each formatting tool will first format the code and fail the first time but should pass the second time.

 Additionally, for pull requests, the project runs a number of tests for the whole project using [pytest](https://docs.pytest.org/en/latest/getting-started.html#install-pytest).
 These tests can be run locally with `pytest` in the root folder.
+If any doctest is modified, run `pytest --doctest-modules --doctest-continue-on-failure gymnasium` to check the changes.

 ## Docstrings